VirtCode/hypr-dynamic-cursors/README.md

 Transforming the cursor can be done in the same draw call that is used to draw the cursor anyway, so there is no additional performance impact.
 Note however that software cursors in of themselves are not really efficient.

 **Hardware Cursors**: Medium performance impact. <br>
 To transform the cursor smoothly, the cursor shape needs to be changed quite often.
 This is not exactly compatible with how hardware cursors are intended to work.
 Thus, performance can be compared to how an animated cursor shape would be rendered, every time the cursor is not stationary.
 It is however still more performant than software cursors. <br> Another limitation of hardware cursors are the size they are rendered at.
-This means that when the cursor is being magnified, software cursors will be used temporarily. <br> If your are using an Nvidia GPU, the plugin will also fall back to software cursors because of driver limitations (see [compatibility](#compatibility)).
+This means that when the cursor is being magnified, software cursors will be used temporarily. <br> If you are using an Nvidia GPU, the plugin will also fall back to software cursors because of driver limitations (see [compatibility](#compatibility)).

 If you have any ideas to improve performance, let me know!